tmanev/quis-listing/src/main/webapp/admin/bower_components/blueimp-gallery/README.md

     emulateTouchEvents: true,
     // Stop touch events from bubbling up to ancestor elements of the Gallery:
     stopTouchEventsPropagation: false,
-    // Hide the page scrollbars:
+    // Hide the qlPage scrollbars:
     hidePageScrollbars: true,
-    // Stops any touches on the container from scrolling the page:
+    // Stops any touches on the container from scrolling the qlPage:
     disableScroll: true,
     // Carousel mode (shortcut for carousel specific options):
     carousel: false,